The robots meta tag and X-Robots-Tag made clear

 Controlling how search engines handle web pages is crucial.
 It allows website owners to influence how their content is discovered, indexed, and presented in SERPs.
 Two commonly used control methods include implementing the X-Robots-Tag and the meta robots tag.
 Both options serve the same purpose, but they differ in terms of implementation and functionality.

-Let’s explore each one’s characteristics and compare them side by side.
+Let’s explore the characteristics of each and compare them side by side.

-Let’s highlight the following pros and cons of using each method:
+Let’s look at thet pros and cons of each method:

 Robots meta tag pros:

-• Offers a straightforward and granular, page level approach to managing indexing instructions.
+- Offers a straightforward, granular, page-level approach to managing indexing instructions.

 Robots meta tag cons: